 Golf Course Road

 This elegant yet humble outpost unexpectedly boasts some of the most delicious eats in Wanaka.
 Bistro Gentil takes traditional French food and flavours to a new level, serving modern fare carefully crafted by Head Chef Mario Rodrigues.
-Dig into sensational bites like French onion soup with gruyere croutons, confit duck with Dijon sauce or a Fromage board with imported cheese from France.
-Alternatively, opt for a five-course tasting menu or ‘trust the chef’—a choice which offers varying menus each evening.
+Dig into sensational bites like French onion soup with gruyere croutons, the half-deboned roast duck with red cabbage relish, chorizo, and Brussels sprouts or a fromage board with imported cheese from France.
+Alternatively, opt for a five-course tasting menu or ‘trust the chef’—a choice which offers varying menus each evening—we highly recommend adding the wine pairing to top it all off.
+You can say merci later.

 Ardmore Street